denham-ed/rescala/README.md

 Spinners are used to show that an update or delete request to a user Goal is in progress.
 Additional spinners will be added to user actions that can occasionally be slow, resulting in double clicks including adding a goal, signing in, registering etc.

-**Links to Practice Details from Calendar Widget**

-Users will be able to access a practice session directly from the 'Last 30 Days' widget on the Dashboard.

 **Reflections Rendering**

 Currently the practice sessions 'Reflections' render without formatting.
 In future, a WYSIWYG editor will be used to allow users to add formatting to these entries.